Yvand/azd-functions-azure-vms-management/README.md

 'Microsoft.Security/locations/jitNetworkAccessPolicies/initiate/action'
 ```

-> [!WARNING]
-> Deleting the resources using the command `azd down` won't delete the custom role definition, it will need to be deleted manually as [explained here](#Delete-the-custom-role-definition).

 ### Create the custom role definition manually

 If the resources in Azure were provisionned with the [parameter `addCustomRoleDefinition`](infra/main.parameters.json#L17) set to false, the custom role definition must be created manually using the steps below: